WebTools-NG/WebTools-NG/README.md

 </a>
 <br>
 <a href="https://poeditor.com/">
-    For providing translations for free, since we are a non profit Open Source project
+    For providing translations for free, since we are a non profit Open Source project.
 </a>
 <br>
 <br>